Asbestos victims need to meet a series of requirements in order to receive financial compensation

 - Proof of disease: The medical records should show mesothelioma or asbestos-related lung cancer as your primary cancer.
 The pathology report that reveals the description of the cancerous cells and tissues need to be signed by a board-certified physician.
 Other diagnostic records such as X-rays, MRIs, CAT scans, and blood studies should document a diagnosis of mesothelioma.

 - Proof of asbestos exposure: You need to prove that a connection does exist between you and the asbestos product manufactured by the company at fault.
 This might be difficult taking into account the latency period of mesothelioma, but specialized attorneys can help you by gathering the needful information.

 - Statute of limitation: This is the time period within which an asbestos lawsuit needs to be filed and is generally 1-3 years from the initial diagnosis of an asbestos-related disease.
 In circumstances of the victim’s death, the statute of limitations period starts from the date of death.

 Were you or a family member diagnosed with mesothelioma, lung cancer or asbestosis as a consequence of asbestos exposure in the workplace?
-Please contact us at 205.328.9200 and we will promptly evaluate your case.
 The attorneys at Environmental Litigation Group, P.C. have successfully recovered compensation for over 25,000 asbestos victims so far and are willing to help you as well.